Your source for fruit and vegetable news

 Your extension agent will provide you with a small box to place your soil in as well as an application that includes the instructions for extracting the soil, where to mail your sample and how much your specific test will cost.

-Trouble with plant growth?
-Have your soil tested for deficiencies
+If plant growth problems persist, test your soil for deficiencies